krgross/st512-course-notes/docs/index.md

 # Preface {-}

 The primary purpose of this document is to serve as a set of course notes for ST 512, Statistical Methods for Researchers II, taught at North Carolina State University.
 ST 512 is the second semester of a traditional two-semester graduate-level sequence in statistical methods.
 I eventually hope to convert these notes into an on-line text, but this is an ongoing process.
 In the meanwhile, these notes are available for use by anyone associated with NCSU.

+This paragraph is a test.
+It should be removed shortly.

 ### Philosophy {-}